Rakesh9100/CSE-C-Codes/README.md

 You can view the most codes under the File ```C Programmes of CSE.txt``` which are coded in Online Compiler.

-All codes are well written with easily understandable format.
+All codes are well written and clarified with easily understandable format.

 And also be free to contact me in my profile email to take any kind of help with codes.